Oct 6, 2020: Retrospective on 1981

 I worked diligently to craft this site, to make it visually appealing, to ensure links stayed linked and fonts followed form.
 I smoked more cigarettes than I intended.
 I also suspect I caused people I love to rummage through closets and crannies, in search of a ball gag (long ferreted away), to stop my incessant bemoaning.

-As if I had a reason to consider myself an expert in the first place, I presumed to assume I could simply “make WordPress what I want it to do”.
+As if I had a reason to consider myself an expert in the first place, I presumed to assume I could simply “make WordPress do what I want it to do”.
 I could not.
 So instead, I shamed myself for a lack of understanding.
 Frustrated, but calmly supportive, my partner nearly begged me to “WTV”- aka watch the videos.
 I resisted.
 First, I had to “beat” it…THEN I would watch the tutorials ardently vying for my attention on every page.

 Tenacity is a virtue, be sure, but it can also be a barrier.
 My ego was running amok, until a paradigm shift in perspective came and put me in check.
 Finally, I realized that in order to progress, I had let go and surrender to the experience.
 To navigate this new terrain, I needed to forget what I thought I knew (and what I wanted WordPress to do).
 It was essential that I explore this path with a beginner’s mind- to first discover what the tools are even capable of doing- and then, to adjust my expectations, until I gained more experience.